danmainah/leaderboard/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# To Do List Project
+# Leaderboard app

-> This project is about Creating a To Do list app that add and deleting tasks and store them in local storage.
+> This project is about Creating a Tleaderboard app that add name and user score  and store them in an API.

 ## Built With